mkdgs/BigXmlSimpleParser/README.md

 # BigXmlSimpleParser

-Big Xml Simple Parser, the easy way for parsing very large Xml file with PHP
+Big Xml Simple Parser, the easy way for parsing very large XML file with PHP

+this class slices your XML file by the element you have defined and lets you process each subpart of your xml
 - based on SAX Xml parser (http://php.net/manual/fr/function.xml-parse.php)
 - no memory bloat
 - can handle nested element